-All applicants must have graduated or will graduate from a U.S. or Canadian dental school and must apply through PASS at the ADEA website.
+All applicants must have graduated or will graduate from a U.S. or Canada dental school and must apply through PASS at the ADEA website.
 When the application is submitted through PASS, no additional application fee is required.
-PASS applicants must submit the following:
+Applicants must submit the following:

 - PASS application

-- Three PPI’s and PEF’s, which include letters of recommendation, consisting of at least ONE (1) from a Pediatric Dentistry Faculty Member and ONE (1) from a Dean or Associate Dean of your dental school.
+- Three PPI’s and PEF’s, which include letters of recommendation, consisting of at least one from a Pediatric Dentistry Faculty Member and one from a Dean or Associate Dean of your dental school.
 Each individual faculty may complete both a PPI and a PEF, if desired.

-Unless submitted with the PASS application, applicants must submit the following supplemental items directly to the program:
+Unless submitted with the PASS application, applicants must submit the following items to the program: